Christmas trees are sold at select garden centres, markets and florists in Rome.

 So where to buy a Christmas tree in Rome?
 Here are some tips.

-Artificial Christmas trees - along with lights and decoratins - can be picked up at many of the city's larger department stores such as Leroy Merlin and Coin, or even some supermarkets such as Maury's.
+Artificial Christmas trees - along with lights and decoratins - can be picked up at many of the city's larger department stores such as Leroy Merlin and Coin, as well as some supermarkets such as Maury's.

 Christmas trees normally go on sale in early December at garden centres around Rome, with prices from €60 to €180, or upwards of €200 if you are looking for a particularly large tree.